 CPOI organises meetings, workshops, seminars and conferences exploring cultural policy research on the island of Ireland.
 In this section you will find more information on these activities.
+Please get in touch if you’d like to work with us on an event.

 Perspectives on Cultural Governance: Lessons from Research in The Philippines and Taiwan, February 2018 with Jason Vitorillo, Lecturer in Arts Management at LaSalle College of the Arts, Singapore, and Jerry Liu, Professor (Associate) in Graduate School of Arts Management and Cultural Policy, National Taiwan University of Arts.
-Content will soon be available online.

 Alternative Perspectives on Cultural Participation, October 2017.
-Abigail Gilmore (University of Manchester), Leila Jancovich (University of Leeds) and David Stevenson (Queen Margaret University, Edinburgh) lead a discussion exploring the assumptions, problems and capacity issues underlying how we define and value cultural participation in both policy and practice.
+Abigail Gilmore (University of Manchester), Leila Jancovich (University of Leeds) and David Stevenson (Queen Margaret University, Edinburgh) led a discussion exploring the assumptions, problems and capacity issues underlying how we define and value cultural participation in both policy and practice.
 Presentations available online.

 Young people’s perspectives on culture, identity and cultural participation on the island of Ireland today, September 2017.
 Curated by Molly Goyer Gorman, this event explored young people’s perspectives on culture, identity and cultural participation on the island of Ireland to-day.
 It featured presentations by postgraduate researchers as well as young people, ages 16 – 25 speaking about cultural activities of importance to them.
 Presentations available online.